aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/footnotetype/_index.md

 public class FootnoteType
 ```

-A utility class providing constants.
 Specifies whether this is a footnote or an endnote.

 Both footnotes and endnotes are represented by objects by the [FOOTNOTE](../../com.aspose.words/footnotetype\#FOOTNOTE) class.
 Use [Footnote.getFootnoteType()](../../com.aspose.words/footnote\#getFootnoteType--) to distinguish between footnotes and endnotes.
 ## Fields